 Remove the dough from the refrigerator and take it out of the plastic wrap.
 Using your hands transfer the dough to the pan and press on it lightly, so that it makes contact with the bottom and sides.

-Poke the bottom and sides of the dough with fork (this helps the dough to breath while baking).
+Poke the bottom and sides of the dough with fork (this helps the dough to breathe while baking).
 Place the pan in the refrigerator for 30 minutes while you prepare the filling.